 You can follow these steps to start:

 - Measure furniture or other items in the room

-- Arrange everything in your room layout, leaving room for you to comfortably complete a workout
+- Arrange everything in your room layout, leaving room for you to complete a workout comfortably

 Once you have a layout of what you need and what you can fit, then you can start selecting equipment and ordering what you need to complete the gym.
 Then you can get to the fun part.

-You can paint the walls, get fun or colorful mats, deep clean, and rearrange furniture to prepare before the equipment arrives.
+You can paint the walls, get fun or colourful mats, deep clean, and rearrange furniture to prepare before the equipment arrives.
 You can also find storage for your weights, or if you want to hide the equipment during the day or when you have company, you can make space in a closet to put it away when you’re done.

-You should start by bringing in the big equipment, and then move into strength training dumbbells or elastic bands, or yoga mats.
-You want to make sure the big things fit first, so that nothing feels too crowded or cluttered and prevents you from having enough space to work out.
+You should start by bringing in the big equipment and then move into strength training dumbbells or elastic bands, or yoga mats.
+You want to make sure the big things fit first so that nothing feels too crowded or cluttered and prevents you from having enough space to work out.

 Set Up Your Home Gym